 Studio Ghibli

-Studio Ghibli is the most recognized Japanese animation studio in Oscar history.
-Founded by Hayao Miyazaki and Isao Takahata in 1985, the studio is known for its hand-drawn animation, detailed world-building, and emotionally rich storytelling.
+Studio Ghibli is the most recognized Japanese animation studio in the history of the Academy Awards.
+Founded in 1985 by Hayao Miyazaki and Isao Takahata, the studio is known for hand-drawn animation, detailed world-building, and emotionally driven storytelling.

 With platforms such as Aniwatch, global audiences continue to engage deeply with Japanese animation, keeping Oscar-nominated anime in public discussion long after their theatrical runs.